sustainable tourism in barcelona - featured image 2

 Barcelona and Catalonia have suffered from prolonged drought.
 This building used to be under the reservoir.
 Source: Angel Gallardo

 Then, there’s the problem of pollution.
 In Barcelona’s famous La Rambla promenade, the bins need to be emptied 14 times per day.
-This process is rarely efficient and wafts nasty aromas into the streets.
+This process is rarely efficient and wafts interesting aromas into the streets.
 Of course, hardly any of the waste is being recycled properly.

 The cruise ships we mentioned earlier are also responsible for shocking emissions, which pollute the air that residents breathe.
 This doesn’t just mean CO2 but also more toxic gases like nitrogen oxide and sulphur.
 By many measures, Barcelona is the worst polluted port in Europe.